GAM-team/GAM/docs/Reports.md

 * `previousmonths <Integer>` - A number in the range 1 to 6 indicating calendar months previous to the current month; there is an API call per date

 If no report is available for the specified date, can an earlier date be used?
+* `limitdatechanges -1' - Back up to earlier dates to find report data; this is the default.
-* `nodatechange` - Do not report on an earlier date if no report is available for the specified date.
+* `limitdatechanges 0 | nodatechange' - Do not report on an earlier date if no report data is available for the specified date.
+* `limitdatechanges N' - Back up to earlier dates to find report data; do not back up more than N times.

 If only partial report data is available for the specified date and applications, can an earlier date be used?
 * `fulldatarequired all` - Back up to an earlier date to get complete data until all applications have full report data